 Research Output per year

 Dr Stolte is a Nimi’ipuu (Nez Perce) American Indian and has degrees in art history and anthropology focusing on the material culture of First Nations peoples both in North America and Australia.
-Gretchen’s PhD research focused on the relationship between images and identity among Aboriginal and Torres Strait Islander artists in urban and regional centres around Cairns, Queensland.
-Her research will be published in a monograph to be available in March, 2020.
+Dr Stolte’s research areas focuses on the relationship between images and identity among Aboriginal and Torres Strait Islander artists in urban and regional centres around Cairns, Queensland.
+The results of her research have led her to publish an ethnographic art history of Aboriginal and Torres Strait Islander art in Queensland and is now available through Bloomsbury Academic Press as a monograph.

 Dr Stolte is currently the Berndt Foundation Research Fellow at the Berndt Museum and the Anthropology and Sociology Department at the University of Western Australia.
-Through this project, she hopes to further explore Torres Strait Islander and Aboriginal strung objects in the Berndt collection.
+Through this project, she hopes to further explore the undervalued, the kitsch and the innovative in material culture studies.

 Anthropology, Doctor of Philosophy, Australian National University